 The company has its production and assembly facilities China, Germany, Poland, and the US.
 It operates sales and service facilities in Brazil, Bulgaria, India, Japan, the Netherlands, Peru, the Republic of Korea, Switzerland, and the UK.

 The US accounts for 52% of total sales, while Europe generates 28%.
 Asia follows with 12%.

 To create a better fit with its markets, Woodward restructured into two segments, aerospace (57% of net sales) and energy (43%), which each unify several businesses while concentrating on specific technical applications.
 Aerospace includes aircraft turbine systems and airframe systems.
 Energy comprises industrial turbomachinery systems, engine systems, and electrical power systems.

 Sales and Marketing

 The company sells primarily to OEMs and equipment packagers.
-GE is the company's largest customer, representing 15% of its total sales in 2013.
-Direct sales from the US government accounted for 6%.
-Other big customers include Boeing, United Technologies, and Weichai Westport.
+GE is the company's largest customer, representing 18% of its total sales in 2015.
+Direct sales from the US government accounted for 5%.
+Other big customers include Boeing and United Technologies.

 As a nod toward the direction the company is going, in 2011 Woodward dropped "Governor" from its name.
 Although the company's energy segment still makes governors (a device used to regulate a machine's speed), the new, more general name better reflects the dramatic expansion of Woodward's product menu.
 Founder Amos Woodward developed a governor to control water wheels in 1870.